Insulation in ski gloves

 What type of insulation is best in ski gloves and how much should it have?

-There are many types of insulation, including wool (natural Old-School), Thinsulate®, Thermolite®, Qualofill®, PrimaLoft®, Breathefil, cotton, fiber pile, and goose down to name a few.
+There are many types of insulation, including wool (natural Old-School), Thinsulate®, Thermolite®, Qualofill®, PrimaLoft®, Breathefil™, cotton, fiber pile, and goose down to name a few.

 The different options and their effectiveness:

 Cotton - Terrible.
-When it comes to insulation it's best to never use cotton as an insulator due to the reality that when it gets wet, it stays wet - and cold.
+When it comes to insulation it's best to never use cotton as an insulator.
+When it gets wet, it stays wet - and cold.

 Wool - Decent.
 Wool is a bit heavy, and breathes significantly less than modern synthetic materials.
 It stays warm when wet but it drys slowly.

 Goose Down- Excellent when it's dry.
 Natural goose down feathers are warmer than synthetics per ounce of weight, but their loftiness is often too warm, lacks breathability, and decreases dexterity.
-Your hand feels like they're floating in there - which can be really good, really bad or somewhere in between.
+Your hands feels like they're floating in there - which can be really good, really bad or somewhere in between.
 Lofty insulation for your gloves is great when it's brutal cold, or when you require less dexterity.
+Compressing loft decreases warmth (gripping ski poles).

 Lofty synthetics (Primaloft® and others) – Good all-around when dexterity is not as important.
 Loftier synthetics are not as warm as down by weight, but they're more breathable, water resistant and stay warm when wet.
-Similar to lofty natural down feathers, these synthetics are often is too warm, lack breathability (compared to less lofty synthetics), and they decrease dexterity.
-Your hand feels like they're floating in there - which can be really good, really bad or somewhere in between.
+Similar to lofty natural down feathers, these synthetics are often too warm, lack breathability (compared to less lofty synthetics), and they decrease dexterity.
+Your hands feels like they're floating in there - which can be really good, really bad or somewhere in between.
+Also, warmth may be compromised when compressed, like gripping ski poles, climbing tools, etc...

-"Thin" synthetic insulation (Thinsulate™, Thermolite®, Breathefil™)- The best all-around insulation for most days.
+"Thin" synthetic insulation (Thinsulate™, Thermolite®, Breathefil™) - The best all-around insulation for most days and most conditions.
 For general everyday use in skiing and snowboarding, I prefer less lofty insulation like Breathefil™ or Thinsulate™ because it is really warm for its lack of loftiness, so you are not sacrificing grip and dexterity for warmth, or vice versa.

 How much insulation in ski gloves?

-The amount of insulation is usually measured by its weight in grams.
+The amount of insulation is usually measured by its weight in grams (per square meter).
+The amount and warmth will vary depending on type of insulation.

-Best for warm days and spring skiing condition:
+Best for warm days and spring skiing condition ("Thin" style insulation):

 Anything under 100 grams is for warmer days, 30+ degrees F, or for those whose hands are always warm (hot hands people).